aktiangco/Browser-Game/README.md

 # Browser-Game

 (Mecha jump)
- -Up & Down Arrow or mouse click to jump
+ -Up Arrow Button to jump
+ -Enter Button to get rid of Alert(You Died!)
+ -Down Arrow Button to Refresh Page
- -Hit a rocket and you'll lose
+ -Hit a rocket and you die
+ -Enemy Mech for distraction
  -get the high score